Muneef-Nk/wallpaper-app/README.md

 - **Pinterest-Style Grid**: A visually appealing, responsive grid layout for wallpapers.
 - **Download High-Resolution Images**: Save your favorite wallpapers directly to your device.
 - **Lazy Loading**: Seamless scrolling experience with lazy-loaded images.

 ---

-## 🔧 How to Install the APK
-1. Click on the **[Download APK](https://your-apk-download-link.com)** link.
-2. Transfer the downloaded APK to your Android device if downloaded on a PC.
-3. Enable "Install from unknown sources" in your device settings.
-4. Tap on the APK file to install it.

----